 Binchotan (Activated Charcoal) Water Filter

-Minimum order of 200 grams (price is per gram) avaliable in stick and cube form, depends on size
+Minimum order of 50 grams (price is per gram)

 Binchō-tan, also called white charcoal or binchō-zumi, is a type of charcoal traditionally used in Japanese cooking.
 The typical raw material used to make binchō-tan is oak.
 This white charcoal is made by pyrolyzing wood in a kiln at ~240°C for 120 hours, then raising the temperature to ~1000°C.

 Traditionally, this charcoal is used in Japanese cooking.
 It burns at a lower heat than most charcoals but lasts much longer and is, therefore, preferred by most cooks.
 It is odorless and it absorbs bad smell and thus purify water in a zero waste and plastic free way without single use filter.

 How to Use Binchotan Charcoal for Water Filtration

 1. Rinse and brush with running water to remove dust and ash. (don't use soap)

 2. Boil it for at least half an hour, providing time for impurities to dissolve.